Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay-Web-HPP.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to Apple Pay integration using hosted payment page.
 The documents related to the features will be released soon.

+Commerce Hub's Hosted Payment Page integration removes the PCI Compliance requirement on the merchant server by handling the payment processing form on Commerce Hub's secure server.
+The merchant can customize the look and feel of the payment form.

 <!---
 ## Step 1: Configure Apple Pay on the Web